kissgyorgy/my-stars/README.md

 - [punkpeye/awesome-mcp-servers](https://github.com/punkpeye/awesome-mcp-servers) - A collection of MCP servers.
 - [jhuangtw/xg2xg](https://github.com/jhuangtw/xg2xg) - by ex-googlers, for ex-googlers - a lookup table of similar tech & services
 - [nix-community/awesome-nix](https://github.com/nix-community/awesome-nix) - 😎 A curated list of the best resources in the Nix community [maintainer=@cyntheticfox]
-- [zakirullin/cognitive-load](https://github.com/zakirullin/cognitive-load) - 🧠 Cognitive Load is what matters
+- [zakirullin/cognitive-load](https://github.com/zakirullin/cognitive-load) - 🧠 Cognitive load is what matters
 - [jnmcfly/awesome-startpage](https://github.com/jnmcfly/awesome-startpage) - This is a carefully compiled list of remarkable projects with the focus on startpages.
 - [soGeneri/awesome-launch](https://github.com/soGeneri/awesome-launch) - A curated directory of free and friendly communities to showcase your side projects!
 - [popcar2/BadWebsiteBlocklist](https://github.com/popcar2/BadWebsiteBlocklist) - A filter that blocks spam & misleading websites from appearing in search results via uBlocklist